 One of the key aspects of social empowerment is the shift in decision-making power within households.
 As women contribute to the household income through lac cultivation, they gain greater influence over family decisions, including matters related to finances, education, and healthcare.
 This enhanced decision-making power is particularly important in rural areas, where women have historically been excluded from such discussions.
 The ability to participate in decision-making not only improves women's social status but also allows them to advocate for the welfare of their families and communities (Pathak & Roy, 2021).
 Women's involvement in lac cultivation has led to increased community participation and leadership opportunities.
-In many cases, women who are involved in lac cooperatives or SHGs take on leadership roles within these organizations, further enhancing their social standing.
+In many cases, women who are involved in lac cooperatives or SHGs take on leadership roles within these organizations (Maheshwari et al., 2022), further enhancing their social standing.
 These cooperatives provide a space for women to collaborate, share knowledge, and advocate for their rights and interests.
 Through their participation in these groups, women have developed a stronger sense of community and solidarity, which has helped them overcome social barriers and achieve greater social empowerment (Basu, 2020).
 In some cases, lac cultivation has even led to a redefinition of gender roles in rural Koderma.
 As women gain financial independence and social recognition, they challenge traditional gender norms that have historically limited their opportunities for advancement.
 This shift in social dynamics has been gradual but significant, as women continue to take on more active roles in their households and communities.

-Picture 2: Social Empowerment
+Image 7 : Social Empowerment

-3.3 Skill Development and Knowledge Enhancement in Lac Production Techniques

-Lac cultivation requires specialized knowledge and skills, particularly in areas such as brood inoculation, harvesting, and processing.
-Women's involvement in these stages of lac production has not only empowered them economically and socially but also provided them with valuable skills that enhance their employability and overall capacity to contribute to the local economy.
+3.3 Skill Development and Knowledge Enhancement in Lac Production Techniques enhance their employability and overall capacity to contribute to the local economy.
 Traditionally, women in Koderma have learned the techniques of lac cultivation through informal channels, such as family members and community elders.
 This transfer of traditional knowledge has been critical to sustaining the industry, as women are often the primary custodians of these techniques (Rao & Devi, 2020).
 However, in recent years, government and non-governmental organizations (NGOs) have played an active role in formalizing training programs for women lac cultivators, helping them to improve their productivity and adopt modern cultivation practices.